fszale/school-of-titans/docs/index.md

 To help people evolve and permanently alter their reality, this is how we impact the  universe.

 ## How
-We utilize a simple and repeatable process developed from accumulated life long experiences supported by findings derived from the works of Tim Ferriss titled "Tools of Titans".
+We utilize a simple and repeatable process developed from accumulated life long experiences supported by findings derived from the works of Tim Ferriss titled "Tools of Titans", Naval Ravikant, Scott Adams and hundreds of other brilliant minds.

 ## What
 We conduct personalized coaching sessions following a documented process that emphasizes mindfulness, first principles reasoning, persuasion and personal development and is completely powered by the willing participants.